EladFirebolt/godocs/docs/Guides/security/sso/custom-sso.md

 # Custom Identity Provider

+A custom Identity Provider (IdP) allows you to use your organization's existing authentication system for secure access to Firebolt via Single Sign-On (SSO).
+By configuring a custom IdP, you ensure that your team can securely and efficiently access Firebolt resources using familiar credentials.

 ## Configure Custom Identity Provider (IdP)

 In order to set up a SAML 2.0 compliant service or application as your Identity Provider (IdP) for Single Sign-On (SSO) with Firebolt, follow these steps: